 Taras: So, Nikki, can you tell me a few words about the process of how you handle approval workflow as a designer?
 I know that you’re a teacher and a designer at the same time.
-Do you have any working cases when the customer offers you to do something and then you proof or approve your artwork for this customer?
+Do you have any working cases when the customer offers you to do something and then you approve your artwork for this customer?

 “These questions they just think ‘everyone knows” but it’s not true”